Audio/MIDI multitrack recording software

 A track's File Options Menu

-If you record to a track which already contains data the new part becomes a partial take.
+If you record to a track that already contains data, the new part becomes a partial take.

-If it's an audio track an .aem file will be created if the track isn't using one already.
+If it's an audio track, an .aem file will be created if the track isn't already using one.

-Partial takes appear on the track's file options menu if the take they're recorded in is expanded (see picture).
+Partial takes appear in the track's File Options menu if the take they were recorded in is expanded (see picture).
 Clicking one will open it in a new track.

-The menu shows which part of the song is covered by a partial take in gray.
+The part of the song covered a by partial take appears gray in the menu.
 The vertical orange line represents the current transport position.

 Under the hood

 Partial audio take files are BWF (Broadcast Wave File) files.
-This is a .wav file with additional information on where the starting point is.
+This is a .wav file with additional information about the starting point.
 MultitrackStudio discards the bext chunk unless the words "MultitrackStudio Partial Take" are in the Description field.

 Partial MIDI take files are just plain MIDI files.